To be published

 The Senior Non-commissioned Officer Academy is designed to provide an environment based on the Learn to Lead curriculum.
 The mission of the school is to prepare Senior Non-Commissioned Officers for leadership positions within Civil Air Patrol as well as in the community.
 SNCOA focuses on professional communication (i.e. public speaking, writing, and business communication) as well as the human elements of leadership, practical Senior NCO skills, critical thinking, and the transition to officership.
 The goal of SNCOA is to enhance cadet training to encourage them to function mentally and physically on a much higher level than expected of them.
 This is done through physical activity, rigorous homework assignments, teaching tools, leadership forums, and classroom presentations.
 Prior to attending SNCOA students are expected to have a firm understanding and knowledge of the CAP Cadet Program, as well as the basics of public speaking and formal writing.

-Officer Training School is the third school in the Cadet Training & Education Program as well as the first part of the Region Cadet Leadership School (RCLS).
+Officer Training School is the third school in the Cadet Training & Education Program.
 OTS is a Texas Wing leadership school that introduces new cadet officers to their new role both at their local squadron and at activities (such as encampment).
 Students Learn how to effectively manage a small group of people, serve as a staff officer, and gather tools to help them effectively plan and manage their squadron meeting.
 The instruction given in class is coupled with team leadership projects and planning activities that provide cadets a way to apply what they have learned during their training.